 Why would we want to improve our attention?
 Because it directly affects our immediate memory.
-This is the capacity to focus the mind, even when there are other things happening.
+Selective attention is the capacity to focus the mind, even when other things happen.
 So, this is an important skill in learning, and it is a hidden benefit of meditation.

 “The inward journey is the experience of higher states of consciousness.
 These states exist beyond waking, dreaming, and sleeping.
 It is a journey into the transcendent.
 Hence, an experience of awareness and existence outside of time.
 When you are ready, it may also include a journey into other realms and landscapes.
 This is the Shamanic Journey.” — Guru Tua

-The mind wanders because both the conscious and subconscious mind are constantly processing data.
-We get data from our senses, our memories, feelings, and our imagination.
+The mind wanders because conscious and subconscious minds are constantly processing data.
+We get data from our senses, memories, feelings, and imagination.

 Some psychologists believe the subconscious mind is more powerful than the conscious mind.
-This is evidenced by the power of hypnosis.
+We see this in the power of hypnosis.
 Here, we see how subconscious suggestion overrides the conscious mind and makes the subject act without volition.
-In many cases, they are not aware of what they are doing and have no memory of the action.
-It is reported as a “blackout” and absence of time.
+In many cases, they are unaware of what they are doing and have no memory of the action.
+It is reported as a “blackout” and an absence of time.

-So, there is a lot of processing going on that may or may not be useful.
-Most people have had the experience of being overwhelmed with circumstances.
-It’s not just what is going on, but our emotional response to what is going on.
+So, a lot of processing is going on that may or may not be useful.
+Most people have had the experience of being overwhelmed by circumstances.
+It’s not just what is going on but our emotional response to what is going on.
 The emotional response complicates our response because it colors everything.
 In the final analysis, you can see why being able to select and control is important.
 (1)

 In your thoughts, you need to be selective.
 Thoughts are powerful vehicles of attention.
 Only think positive thoughts about yourself and your endeavors, and think well of the endeavors of others. – Frederick Lenz

-Self-awareness is the ability to observe of the inner world of feelings, thoughts while one is engaged in the outer world.
-This perspective is important because it gives us the ability to analyze both the inner and outer worlds with the awareness of the filter of our worldview.
-We can see how, by changing our expectations and values, affects our judgement.
+Self-awareness is the ability to observe the inner world of feelings and thoughts while one is engaged in the outer world.
+This perspective is important because it allows us to analyze both the inner and outer worlds with the awareness of the filter of our worldview.
+We can see how changing our expectations and values affects our judgment.

 We are more susceptible to the tactics of social manipulation without self-awareness.
-This is a huge problem in a world which is dominated by corrupted media outlets.
+It is a huge problem in a world dominated by corrupt media outlets.
 Being more self-aware makes us immune to this kind of programming.
 This, again, is why self-awareness is important for rational thinking.

 How to Turn Your Attention Inward

 Bringing the focus of your mind inward is the step that makes most internal meditation techniques possible.
-It’s a fundamental skill of meditation, and these are some basic tricks that help your observational skills.
+It’s a fundamental skill of meditation, and these basic techniques also enhance your observational skills.
 When we close our eyes, our natural impulse is to fall asleep.
 So, we must use one of two basic techniques to keep this from happening.

 First, we can sit up.
 When the spine is erect, we have more of a tendency to remain awake and alert.
 Another method we can use when laying down is to engage the mind with sound and imagination.
 This second strategy is the essence of the Shaman Journey, or what some call Guided Meditation.
 Rebranding the Shamanic Journey makes it more marketable in the West.
 Here, the sound of a drum keeps the traveler from falling asleep.